haskell/rfcs/0000-relaxed-dependency-analysis.rst

 As it happens, one language extension from the list of Haskell 2010 `encouraged language extensions
 <https://www.haskell.org/onlinereport/haskell2010/haskellch12.html#x19-19100012.3>`_, namely `-XRelaxedPolyRec
 <https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#generalised-typing-of-mutually-recursive-bindings>`_
-in GHC has two effects on the language semantics which exactly correspond to issues #2 and #3 referenced above.
+in GHC has two effects on the language semantics which exactly correspond to issues #2 and #3 above.
 If this proposal is accepted, therefore, the ``-XRelaxedPolyRec`` behaviour would become the default and the extension could then be removed from the list.

 #########
 Drawbacks